 You want to be sure that your pet is perfectly healthy and that he doesn't have any health conditions that could interact with essential oils in a negative way.

-Don't use dog aromatherapy to treat very young puppies, very old dogs, those who may pregnant or are nursing pups.
 In all these situations (and if your puppy or dog is sick), ALWAYS consult your vet before undertaking any sort of treatment, natural or otherwise.

 Aromatherapy has many, many safe benefits for your pooch, but it should never be used to replace regular veterinary care.
 It's in your dogs' best interests to use canine aromatherapy as a complimentary treatment, alongside any mainstream therapies or medications prescribed by your vet.

 If you follow all these safety precautions, dog aromatherapy can prove to be a wonderful, pleasant way to treat help your dog stay happy and healthy.